Tullia d'Aragona

-Tullia d'Aragona (1501/1505 – March or April 1556) was an Italian poet, author and philosopher.
+Tullia d'Aragona (1501/1505 – March or April 1556) was an Italian poet, author, and philosopher.
 Born in Rome sometime between 1501 and 1505, Tullia traveled throughout Venice, Ferrara, Siena, and Florence before returning to Rome.
-Throughout her life Tullia was esteemed one of the best female writers, poets, philosophers, and charmers of her time.
-Influencing many of the most famous male philosophers, Tullia's work raised the status (in literature) of women to be on an equal footing as men.
-Her fame and success made her into the most celebrated of Renaissance poet-courtesans.
-With her intellect, literary abilities and social graces, she entertained powerful men and famous poets.
+Throughout her life, Tullia was esteemed one of the best female writers, poets, and philosophers of her time.
+Influencing many of the most famous philosophers, Tullia's work elevated women's status in literature to equal that of men.
+Her intellect, literary abilities, and social graces helped her become among the most celebrated of Renaissance poet-courtesans.

 Early years

-Tullia was born in Rome sometime between 1501 and 1505, to Giulia Campana (formerly Giulia Pendaglia), who was the daughter of an otherwise unknown father Orsino Pendaglia from Ferrara.
-It is unknown if her maternal grandfather was a member natural or legitimate of a noble Ferrarese family with the same name.
-Also known as Giulia Ferrarese, her mother was lauded as "the most famous beauty of her day".
+Tullia was born in Rome sometime between 1501 and 1505, to Giulia Campana (formerly Giulia Pendaglia), daughter of the otherwise unknown Orsino Pendaglia from Ferrara.
+Also known as Giulia Ferrarese, Tullia's mother was lauded as "the most famous beauty of her day."
 A floor tomb in the Church of S. Agostino in Rome confirms her mother's last name as Campana.
+It is unknown if Tullia's maternal grandfather was a member, natural or legitimate, of a noble Ferrarese family with the same name.

-There is some controversy surrounding to whom fathered Tullia.
-A document in Siena Identifies her father as Costanzo Palmieri d'Aragona from Naples, Tullia and her admirers claim her father is in fact Cardinal Luigi d'Aragona, illegitimate grandson of Ferdinando d'Aragona, King of Naples.
-While it is not confirmed, some speculation into who her father was has concluded two theories: Gulia's marriage to Costanzo Palmieri d'Aragona was a cover-up performed by Cardinal Luigi d'Aragona's family, to hide his liaison which allowed him to continue to frequent her without interference.
-Second, many researches predict that this was a way for the family to save face.
-The Cardinal provided for Tullia her classical education in the humanities; young Tullia proved to be a child prodigy who amazed even her mother's 'guests.'
+There is some controversy surrounding whom fathered Tullia.
+A document in Siena identifies her father as Costanzo Palmieri d'Aragona from Naples.
+Tullia and her admirers claim her father is in fact Cardinal Luigi d'Aragona, the illegitimate grandson of Ferdinando d'Aragona, King of Naples.
+Some have speculated that Giulia's marriage to Costanzo Palmieri d'Aragona was a cover-up orchestrated by Cardinal Luigi d'Aragona's family to hide his liaison.
+This allowed him to continue to frequent her without interference.
+Some researchers have inferred that this was a way for the family to save face.
 Because Tullia's mother was not married to her father, Tullia's life was marked by the stigma of her illegitimate birth to a courtesan mother.

-Furthering the theory of her true father being Cardinal Luigi d'Aragona, Tullia spent the first part of her childhood in Rome, but around the time of the Cardinal's departure for his well-known journey through northern Europe, she and her mother moved to Siena.
-While in Siena her mother married Africano Orlandini, from the noble Orlandini family.
-There are accounts of Tullia being back in Rome in 1524 when she is immortalized in a madrigal by Philippe Verdelot.
-She is undoubtedly in Rome by June 1526 in the company of the Florentine banker Filippo Strozzi, as he claimed in his letter to Francesco Vettori.
-They spent many years together traveling throughout Italy until his death via suicide in 1538.
+Nevertheless, the Cardinal provided Tullia with a classical education in the humanities.
+Young Tullia proved to be a child prodigy who amazed even her mother's 'guests.'
+Tullia spent the first part of her childhood in Rome, but around the time of the Cardinal's departure for his well-known journey through northern Europe, she and her mother moved to Siena.

+While in Siena, Tullia's mother married Africano Orlandini from the noble Orlandini family.
+There are accounts of Tullia returning to Rome in 1524, which is when she was immortalized in a madrigal by Philippe Verdelot.
+By June 1526, Tullia was confirmed to have returned to Rome in the company of the Florentine banker Filippo Strozzi, as written in a letter from Strozzi to Francesco Vettori.
+Tullia and Strozzi spent many years together traveling throughout Italy until his suicide in 1538.